Home > Destinations > Visiting iconic Scottish locations on the Spirit of Scotland

 Cruising the Caledonian Canal

-Whilst the Spirit of Scotland wraps its arms around you in such a way that makes it incredibly difficult to leave, the history of the lands surrounding the Caledonian Canal is a strong calling card.
+While the Spirit of Scotland wraps its arms around you in such a way that makes it incredibly difficult to leave, the history of the lands surrounding the Caledonian Canal is a strong calling card.

 Each day aboard this luxury vessel is a journey, an often over-used word, but nonetheless a true one.
 As the barge cruises from Banavie northwards towards Inverness, we venture through some of the most incredible Scottish landscapes.

 From the striking peak of Ben Nevis to the mountains of Glencoe and the rolling green hills in between, there is never a day that doesn’t serve up a display of natural beauty.
 Then there’s the culinary journey.
-Local cheese, five-star cuisine and matching wines, it’s a veritable foodie’s delight.
+With local cheese, five-star cuisine and matching wines, it’s a veritable foodie’s delight.

 Every day, an off-barge experience creates a highlight for the day and is a good opportunity to get some exercise and move away from the lure of the food and the open bar.
 The itinerary is carefully planned to provide a level of interest and interaction without being overly onerous.

-All of these activities can be done as day trips from Inverness, so even if you aren’t on a barge, they are all possible by road, or by taking a Loch Ness cruise.
+All of these activities can be done as day trips from Inverness, so even if you aren’t on a barge, they are all possible by road or by taking a Loch Ness cruise.

 Glencoe